 The Youth Adventure Project achieves its aims through a programme of evening clubs, detached youth work on local estates, residential stays, day trips and activities during school holidays, and providing awareness raising sessions in schools about "dating violence" in teenage relationships.
 It also provides practical and emotional help to young people at times of difficulty at home, at school, or with gang related issues.
-The Youth Club has a music studio and a bike repair workshop, both of which are very popular, and has developed volunteering and youth work training opportunities for those in their late teens and early 20s.
+The Youth Club has a music studio and bike repair facilities, both of which are very popular, and has developed volunteering and youth work training opportunities for those in their late teens and early 20s.

-We worked with 369 individual young people in 2017/18 (397 in 2016/17).
-Of these, 209 were attending the project's sessions in schools, with active membership of our youth clubs and detached youth sessions accounting for 160 individuals (149 in 2016/17).
-The total number of attendances at all of Bede Youth Adventure Project's activities was 2,087 (2,116 attendances in 2016/17).
+We worked with 401 individual young people in 2018/19 (369 in 2017/18).
+Of these, 225 were attending the project's sessions in schools, with active membership of our youth clubs and detached youth sessions accounting for 176 individuals (160 in 2017/18).
+The total number of attendances at all of Bede Youth Adventure Project's activities was 1,867 (2,087 attendances in 2017/18).
 Attendance at Bede is entirely voluntary, so, in deciding whether or not Bede meets their needs, young people "vote with their feet".
-It is therefore significant that 47% of those attending Bede's Youth Clubs and school holiday programmes attended 10 or more sessions.
-Of these, 37 young people attended 20 or more sessions, and 10 young people attended 40 or more sessions.
+It is therefore significant that 40% of those attending Bede's Youth Clubs and school holiday programmes attended 10 or more sessions.
+Of these, 44 young people attended 20 or more sessions, and 12 young people attended 40 or more sessions.
 The service is officially open for 44 weeks during the year, and many informal contacts, in person or over the phone, are not recorded.
 These statistics demonstrate the high degree of commitment made by a significant number of young people who attend Bede.

 The weekly programmes, planned by participants themselves, involve a mixture of club based activity and off site sessions where the project's two minibuses are well used.
 Day time programmes run during Easter, half term and summer holidays and the summer residentials, usually at an adventure activity centre in the countryside, are landmark moments in the year, and in young people's lives.
 Adventure residentials are a crucial part of Bede's programme.
 They take young people out of their normal environments and, through exciting and physically demanding challenges, give them the opportunity to act differently and discover new skills and qualities they did not know they had.
 The prospect of an adventure residential is a considerable incentive, motivating those who often have low expectations of themselves, and they are a key ingredient in Bede's success.
-In 2017, we took a group of 12 young people to Newquay where they learnt to surf.
-For two young men, it was their first chance to swim in the sea
+In 2018, we took a group of 24 young people to the Isle of Wight where they participated in a variety of adventure activities.
+Just as important were the discussions that emerged in this relaxed, informal setting where young people shared problems and issues they were normally reluctant to discuss.
+Such moments bring small, positive changes that are none the less noticed when they return to parents and school.